AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2020-06-06-binary-numbers.md

 Add one:      100110  = -26
 ```

-Now Stack up your operands and add them like we did before:
+Stack up your operands and add them like we did before:

 ```
      11    <-- carry bits